 - A sighting mirror in the cover: May reduce error introduced when moving compass from eye-level after sighting to waist-level for reading the dial.
-Protects the bezel. - A liquid-filled housing: Reduces erratic needle movement (common on better compasses).
-In some cases, steadying the compass needle can be difficult - An inclinometer: A gravity driven arrow that allows you to measure slope angle.
+Protects the bezel.
+May use as a signaling device. - A liquid-filled housing: Reduces erratic needle movement (common on older compasses).
+In some cases, steadying the compass needle can be difficult.
+Don't lanyard-- swing a compass a crash could start a leak.

+• An inclinometer: A gravity driven arrow that allows you to measure slope angle.

-Current favorites: Silva, Suunto, and Brunton are favorites.
-All have adjustable declination.
-Their quality and usability varies, so keep any receipt.
-We have unfortunately seen many defective compasses in the past.
+Current favorites: Suunto and Silva are favorites.
+Brunton also has adjustable declination.
+Quality and usability vary, so keep any receipt.
+We have unfortunately seen defective compasses in the past.
+WARNING Do not buy the Prosight Map Compass from Sun Company, it does not meet our declination adjustable standards.

-Maker Models Features + Features - Vendors Cost Silva of Sweden Ranger CL515 Slope card, Still available?
-Cabela's, Online ~\$55 (China) Ranger 2.0 New, more features ~\$50 Suunto of Finland MC-2 Northern Hemisphere REI, Online ~\$40-64 (Finland) M3-D Leader Mirrorless Lacks clinometer ~\$44 MC-2G Navigator 20 degree tilt margin ~\$95 Brunton of Colorado TRUARC 15 Global needle, mirror Bezel may pop out REI, Cabela's, Online ~\$50-60 (USA) TRUARC 5 Global needle, 51 Grams Bubbles?
-Mirrorless ~\$20-30 Luminous
+Maker Models Features + Features - Vendors Cost Silva of Sweden Ranger 2.0 Clinometer, Luminous Declination obscured Silva-USA, Online ~\$45-60 (Suzhou, China) Explorer Pro No mirror, Bendable Slope card Silva-USA, Online ~\$35-50 Suunto of Finland (Finland) MC-2 Pro M3-D Leader MC-2G Navigator Northern Hemisphere Mirrorless 20 degree tilt margin Lacks clinometer REI, Online ~\$56 ~\$44 ~\$95 Brunton of Lander TruArc15 Global needle, mirror Bezel may pop out Cabela's, Online ~\$50-70 (Riverton, Wyoming) TruArc 7 Global Needle, Fewer scales Skinny Mirror ~\$40-50

-Manufacturers make continuing improvements and corrections in models.
+Expect continuing improvements and corrections in models.
 Model variations and designations proliferate - insist on features 1 to 6 above.

-(Rev 11Jun2018/ph bb)
+Beware cheap knock-offs.
+Remove plastic from Suunto mirrors and Brunton bezels before use.
+Small bubbles are OK but will later turn into large bubbles that will interfere with the needle.
+(Rev 21Feb2023/ph bb og)